AI-Maker-Space/PromptEngineer-Colab/README.md

 # E2E - Inference Endpoints Hugging Face

-In today's assignment, we'll create an E2E Application through Hugging Face Inference Endpoints!
+In today's event, we'll create an E2E Application through Hugging Face Inference Endpoints!

 There are 2 main sections to this event: